 Equity is the only trade union for actors in the UK but there are other membership bodies and guilds that offer benefits to actors.

-We’ve got a handy rundown of four more membership bodies you might want to join if you’re wanting to access training, perks, or fight for better working conditions for actors.
+We’ve got a handy rundown of four more actors' organisations you might want to join if you’re wanting to access training, perks, or fight for better working conditions for actors.
 Alongside the ones mentioned there, there are campaign groups such as ERA 50:50, which fights for equal opportunities for female actors, and Parents and Carers in Performing Arts (PIPA).

 More for UK actors?
 Check out the magazine.